mendersoftware/mender-docs/301.Troubleshoot/10.Hosted-Mender-migration/docs.md

 2. Update the device with configuration for both servers
 3. Reject the device on the Old server
 4. Accept the device on the New server
-5. Update the with configuration for the New server only
+5. Update the device with configuration for the New server only

 The diagram below, describes the flow